svlentink/myhugoblogs/blog.lent.ink/content/2020/career-switch.md

 ---

-build mental framework
-just like kindergarten starts with counting, we don't start with linear algebra this is how the mind works, give it time, go broad first, not into depth!

-multiple learning tracks in parallel, not betting on one horse, plan

 The conventional road to a vocation is through an education.
 In this post I try to show an alternative way of pivoting to a different career without going back to school/university.